 - ½ teaspoon kosher salt

-- Store in a mason jar or airtight container in the refrigerator for up to 1 week.
+- Storage: Store in the refrigerator in a glass mason jar or airtight container for up to 4 days.